-The doctor told me that I should understand that they couldn’t treat me for something they couldn’t see.
+I had to understand that they couldn’t treat me for something they couldn’t see.
 Read Malin’s story

-Causes of the sensation of a lump in the throat
+Causes of the feeling of a lump in the throat

 The most common cause of a sensation of a lump in the throat that makes it difficult to swallow is a hiatus hernia.
 A hiatus hernia means that the diaphragm muscle is weakened, which also affects the musculature of the oesophagus and throat.